3 Great Reasons to Try After-Tax 401(k) Contributions

 We will go into detail about each of those three situations, but first it’s important to understand some 401(k) basics.

 A little background on how 401(k)s work

 A 401(k) is a workplace retirement plan that allows individuals to save for retirement in a tax-favored manner.
 Employee contributions are withheld from paychecks while employers can match their employees’ contributions up to certain limits.
 Most workers contribute to their 401(k)s on a pretax basis.
-(See How Much Can You Contribute to a 401(k) for 2020?)
+(How much can you contribute?
+See 401(k) Contribution Limits for 2021.)
 With pretax contributions, employees can reduce their tax bill for that year since deposits into their 401(k) plan are not counted in their taxable income.
 These contributions grow tax-deferred during an employee’s working years and then withdrawals in retirement are taxed as ordinary income.

 With 7 out of 10 large and midsize employers now offering a Roth 401(k) option, many workers also have the option of paying tax up front on their contributions and then taking tax-free withdrawals in retirement.
-(See How Much Can You Contribute to a Roth 401(k) for 2020?)
+(See Roth 401(k) Contribution Limits for 2021.)

 A third much less common 401(k) option some employers offer is the after-tax contribution option.
 Like a Roth 401(k), an after-tax 401(k) contribution is just that, made after taxes are paid.
 Like a Roth 401(k), earnings grow tax-deferred.
 However, unlike a Roth 401(k), the earnings on the account are taxed upon withdrawal.
 The after-tax option predates the Roth 401(k).
 Of course, if you are saving for retirement and wish to do it on an after-tax basis, the Roth 401(k) is preferable to the after-tax option.
 Why would you pay taxes if you don’t need to?